 Team members answer ServiceNow calls, perform maintenance and upgrade tasks, participate in service planning, create documentation and training resources.
 They are expected to keep current with the technology.
 Team members are empowered to call meetings and attend governance committee meetings.

 Team members are expected to commit a specific number of hours a week to their service, coordinating with their management to manage their schedules.
 Should local issues prevent their participation for a period of time, this should be communicated to the Team Lead.

-The service team leads will report to the Active Directory Policy Working Group (AD Policy).
-AD Policy determines/approves the policies that define the SCCM service, including decisions on items such as settings that impact all campus users, prioritization of features/enhancements, and timing for major upgrades.
+The service team leads will report to the Active Directory Service Manager.
+The AD Service Owner & AD Service Manager determines/approves the policies that define the SCCM service, including decisions on items such as settings that impact all campus users, prioritization of features/enhancements, and timing for major upgrades.

 Service team leads will bring matters requiring technical decisions that impact the campus Active Directory environment to the Active Directory Technical Working Group (AD Technical).
 Operational technical decision-making resides within the service team.

 AD Technical may form service teams as needed to support the SCCM service.